ESAT: Engineering and Science Admissions Test

 Who needs to take it?

-The ESAT is required for entry to a variety of Engineering and Science courses at Cambridge, Imperial and UCL.
+The ESAT is required for entry to a variety of Engineering and Science courses at Cambridge, Imperial, Oxford and UCL.

 Specifically: